 No sign shall be placed in a position to endanger traffic by obstructing the line of sight.
-No sign shall be allowed that could be confused with a traffic sign.
 No sign shall be allowed that could be a safety hazard.
+No sign shall be placed on Town property or private property without the permission from the owner.
 The Planning Board has the discretion to prohibit animated signs.
+[Amended March 14, 2017]